wilsonism/geo109/mapping-1/mapping-1-instructions.md

 7. Use the camera icon to upload your first photo and add a couple sentences to describe what your celebrity was doing in this location.<br> ![Google MyMaps Add Photo and Narrative](assets/images/googlemymaps-add-image.png)

+8. Congratulations!
+You’ve geotagged your first image.
+Take a screenshot of this geotagged image using print screen (PtrScr key Windows, or Command-Shift-3 in Mac).
+Now open the Word doc you will be turning in, and paste/upload your screenshot. **Note:** You will need all three screenshots of your geotagged images to receive full credit.

+9. In your Word doc, below your three screenshots of your three geotagged images, please write a 250-word essay using the  prompt, [above](mapping-1-instructions.md#grading)

+10. Upload this Word doc to Canvas before the due date.